Predictions in multifield models of inflation: Conclusion

 Progress with the first part is stymied by the measure problem.
 This issue has received considerable attention recently and a number of authors have proposed various possible solutions.
 At present however, the problem remains open.
 The second part has received comparatively little attention but it is hoped that this paper represents steps towards rectifying this.

 As an attempt at making progress with the second issue, here a solution for the case of sum-separable potentials was proposed.
-Although it is useful to have analytic examples, clearly this is not sufficient and a more general approach is urgently needed if we are to compare multifield models with the soon to arrive data from Planck.
+Although it is useful to have analytic examples, clearly this is not sufficient and a more general approach is needed if we are to compare multifield models with data from Planck or any other future survey.
 As discussed, in principle a numerical approach is already available.
 However it is inefficient, meaning that a thorough analysis of models with a large number of active fields, or models with complicated Lagrangians may still be computationally unaccessible.

-The main point this work is trying to make is that a strongly peaked density function for observables is expected to be generic for a broad class of models.
+The main point this work is trying to make is that multifield models can have a strongly peaked density function for observables.
 This means that some models may be relatively insensitive to the density function on field space and hence for such models it should be possible to make robust predictions with the knowledge we already have available to us.

 \acknowledgments I would like to thank Christian Byrnes, Mafalda Dias, Joseph Elliston, David Mulryne, Andrew Liddle and David Seery for numerous exceedingly valuable discussions throughout the course of this work and also for useful comments on early drafts of this paper.
-I would also like to thank Ground Coffee House in Kemptown, Brighton, where a great deal of this work was done.
+I would also like to thank the referee and Layne Price for exceedingly helpful comments on a later draft.
+Finally, I would like to thank Ground Coffee House in Kemptown, Brighton, where a great deal of this work was done.
 I am supported by the Science and Technology Facilities Council [grant number ST/I506029/1].